 9. Build and join social communities

 Social media platforms have many communities and forums where like-minded people, or people interested in a specific industry, ask questions, share feedback, and offer new ideas.
 Join such communities relevant to your business to know what people are talking about, and share your own opinions.
-If there aren’t many such communities for your industry, or they’re inactive, start building a social community yourself.
+If there aren’t many communities for your industry, or they’re inactive, consider starting a social community yourself.

 10. A/B test your campaigns

-A/B testing, also known as split testing, allows you to create multiple options of each email or ad, and send it to different groups to see which works best with your audience.
+A/B testing, also known as split testing, allows you to create multiple options for each email or ad and send it to different groups to see which works best with your audience.

 11. Interact and engage

-Social media marketing not only creates brand awareness, but it also creates a communication channel between your brand, and your customers.
+Social media marketing not only creates brand awareness, but it also creates a communication channel between your brand and your customers.
 Interact with your existing customers, or potential ones, and keep a close eye on every comment, like, follow, and share to capitalize on the opportunity of giving the best timely response.
-This engagement also builds a sense of trust with your customers.
+This engagement also builds a sense of trust with your customers and lets them know that you are accessible.

 12. Collaborate with brands and influencers

 Influencer marketing has given social media marketing a significant boost.
 Collaborating with the right influencer(s) gives your brand greater visibility to a relevant audience and provides you with incredible user-generated content to use across other digital marketing channels.
-Additionally, you could also collaborate with other brands that already enjoy a good social following, to the mutual benefit of both businesses.
+Additionally, you could also collaborate with other brands that have already built a large and engaged social following, to the mutual benefit of both businesses.

 13. Optimize for social media

 Just like optimizing a website boosts its search engine ranking, optimizing social posts also increases the chances of ranking higher on social media platforms.
-Social platforms have search features, and using relevant keywords or hashtags helps new customers find your business.
-Research the popular hashtags that people are using to search for the products you offer on various social media channels.
+Social platforms have search features, so using relevant keywords or hashtags can help new customers find your business.
+Research the popular hashtags that people are using to search for the products you offer on various social media channels and incorporate them into your social posts.

 14. Strike a balance between promotion and entertainment

-While most social media marketing tips warn against promotional content, the key is to strike a balance.
-Let’s face it, even if your social media marketing goal is to increase brand awareness, the ultimate goal of every business is to drive conversions, and sales.
-When you create your social calendar, space out promotional content.
-Say, for every five posts you create that are entertaining, or informational, create one promotional post to drive sales.
-Don’t be pushy with your promotional content.
+While most social media marketing tips warn against promotional content, the key is to strike a healthy balance.
+Let’s face it, even if your social media marketing goal is to increase brand awareness, the ultimate goal of every business is to drive conversions and sales.
+When you create your social calendar, try to space out promotional content.
+For example, for every five posts you create that are entertaining or informational, create one promotional post to drive sales.
+Don’t be pushy with your promotional content, but don’t avoid selling altogether either.

 15. Get creative